zicklag/docs-1/app/import-export.md

    Note: the User Directory and File Library are each composed of one Collection.
 2. Click **"Import / Export"** in the Sidebar.
 3. Click **"Export Items"** and the [Export Items Menu](#export-items-menu) will appear.
-4. Choose the desired format: CSV, JSON or XML.
+4. Choose the desired format: CSV, JSON, XML or YAML.
 5. **Optional:** Configure any other export details as desired.
 6. Click <span mi btn>download</span> to download the file.